-What does Ride Captain Ride mean?
+What do you think Ride Captain Ride means?

 Blues Image: Ride Captain Ride Meaning